-If you’re a daily shower sort of Kingsman, you know the urge to wash your beard while you’re in there is strong.
+If you’re a daily shower sort of Kingsman, you know the urge to wash your beard while you’re in there is strong, especially when you already shower with Kingsmen body wash for men.
 You've probably wondered how often you should be washing your beard hairs.
 The problem is, daily beard washes may not be the best thing for your whiskers.

 You could actually be doing more harm than good.
 Today, we want to talk to you about how often you should wash your beard and what can happen if you wash it too much or too little or even with the wrong product.